Master of Healthcare Leadership

 To be eligible for the award of Master of Healthcare Leadership a candidate shall successfully complete twelve (12) units (144 credit points) comprising:

-- eight (8) units or equivalent from Part B
+- four (4) units or equivalent from Part C.

-- To be eligible for the award of Graduate Diploma of Healthcare Leadership a candidate shall successfully complete eight (8) units (96 credit points) comprising all units listed in Part A.
+- To be eligible for the award of Graduate Diploma of Healthcare Leadership a candidate shall successfully complete any eight (8) units (96 credit points).

-- To be eligible for the award of Graduate Certificate in Health and Human Sciences a candidate shall successfully complete four (4) units (48 credit points) from Part A and/or Part B.
+- To be eligible for the award of Graduate Certificate in Health and Human Sciences a candidate shall successfully complete any four (4) units (48 credit points).

 - A candidate who while enrolled for the Master of Healthcare Leadership has completed the requirements for the Graduate Diploma of Healthcare Leadership or Graduate Certificate in Health and Human Sciences may elect to be awarded the Graduate Diploma or Graduate Certificate following withdrawal from candidature for the Masters award.